 Many patients with lower limb cellulitis have pre-existing venous stasis dermatitis, solar damage or other skin conditions that impair the natural skin barrier.

 Healing skin or skin affected by dermatitis or eczema often appears shiny.
 This indicates that the normal protective top scaly layer, the stratum corneum is absent or damaged.
 By protecting this abnormal skin using the routine below, the body will gradually restore the skin to its usual thickness.
 This may take 4-6 weeks.
-Restored normal skin will then look dull rather than shiny and this will provide better protection from infection or allergic reaction to substances that contact the skin.
+Restored normal skin will then look dull rather than shiny and this will provide better protection from infection or allergic reaction to substances (even water) that come into contact with the skin.

 Most of us overuse soap, and shower more frequently than required.
-Both of these may damage the skin by removing important oils that cannot be replaced, except via the diet.
+Both of these may damage the skin by removing important fatty acids that cannare only replaced via the diet.
 As well, the action of roughly drying the skin with a towel may actually remove some of stratum corneum (top skin layer).

 Recommendations to reduce skin drying, dermatitis and infection

 1. Avoid the use of soap when bathing or showering.
 DO NOT routinely use antiseptic solutions.
 If you need to use something, chose a soap substitute.
 In fact the sorbolene (below) comes off in the shower and has a cleansing effect.

 2. When drying with a towel, be gentle- pat dry your skin.
 Avoid rubbing .